automl/HpBandSter/README.md

 ##TODOs

 - fix/adjust/add unit tests
+- add example showing how to use the visualizer
 - add reentrance for jobs on unresponsive hosts
 - HMAC key for the nameserver and the dispatcher/master/worker
 - add option for workers to die immediately if no dispatcher is available